Working with Children

 You will then receive an email with your WCC number and details.

-Provide the WCC Number, your name and date of birth to the club by sending the details to: email@example.com
+Provide the WCC Number, your name, team and date of birth along with a copy of a photo ID (eg Drivers Licence) to the club by sending the details to: email@example.com